Solar Water Heaters Explained: Are They Worth It?

 When deciding whether or not to install a solar water heater in your home, there are other things to consider, including:

 Your Roof Needs to Be in Good Condition: Installing solar collectors on a roof that’s in poor condition is not a good idea.
-Your roof needs to be in good shape when you install your solar water heating system.
+When installing your solar water heating system, your roof needs to be in good shape and strong enough to support it.
 If you have an older roof, you may want to replace it before installing the collectors.

 You Need Sunlight: This tip is obvious, yet some homeowners overlook it.
 When installing a solar water heating system, your roof needs to be exposed to sunlight.
 If you have too many trees, it might not work.
 Ideally, the sun will hit the portion of your roof covered by solar collectors during most daylight hours.